al128/SOLO/README.md

 	SOLO JS
-	SOLO.JS : JS/HTML5/Canvas Utility helper file
+	SOLO.JS : JS/HTML5/Canvas Utility drop-in file
 	Created by Alastair Pearce
 	http://alpearce.me

 	What is SOLO?
 	-------------
-	SOLO is a jquery extension, container helper functions for general javascript, html5 and most importantly canvas.
-It contains all sorts of useful functionality plucked from around the web, making it a great starting point for competent JS developers.
+	SOLO is a jquery and Canvas utility drop-in file, designed to speed up web development and simple canvas application productin.
+It contains functions for general javascript, html5 and most importantly canvas.
+It contains all sorts of useful functionality plucked from around the web such as moment.js and chart.js, making it a great starting point for competent JS developers.

 	What was SOLO?
 	--------------